bouletmarc/Converter/README.md

 # What the tool does :

--Convert eCtune .cal to .bin
+-Convert .cal to .bin

--Convert eCtune .bin to .cal
+-Convert .bin to .cal

--Extract NepTune RTP .bin
+-Extract NepTune .bin

--Convert Neptune RTP .bin to a NepTune Dealer .bin (can be used on a chips)

--Download eCtune Calibrations Files

 -Read/Write/Verify Moates Emulators (Burn2, Ostrich2.0, DemonII)

--Chande eCtune .bin baserom version to older version

 -Edit some quick parameters (such as sensors options, vtec, rev limiter)